 However, the label’s biggest successes were with the Hits & Myths series of three albums, which resourcefully collected together recent NZ independent singles as a NZ indie Solid Gold Hits.
 All three sold extremely well.

-After Chunn left CBS in early 1982 to manage Auckland's Harlequin Studios, XSF was wound down, with the final release being Hits & Myths 3 in early 1983.
+After Chunn left CBS in September 1981 to manage Auckland's Harlequin Studios, XSF was slowly wound down, with the final release being Hits & Myths 3 in early 1983.

-Mike Chunn would re-emerge as the boss of Mushroom Records NZ (Dance Exponents, DD Smash, Coconut Rough) later in 1982, and then with the indie label Definitive (co-owned with Tim Finn) in 1989 before heading APRA for over a decade, where he revitalised the rights body.
+Mike Chunn would re-emerge as the boss of Mushroom Records NZ (Dance Exponents, DD Smash, Coconut Rough) at the end of 1981, and then with the indie label Definitiv (co-owned with Tim Finn) in 1989 before heading APRA for over a decade, where he revitalised the rights body.
 He now heads the Play It Strange Trust, encouraging young New Zealanders to play and compose music.